leonp/thisdaysportion/_posts/2021-07-11-focusing-articles-through-scaffolding.md

 ## Writing’s a fluid process

 You can use this scaffolding technique at any point in the writing process.
 Sometimes it’s useful to dump your thoughts onto the page before trying to structure them better, sometimes you might want to start with a scaffold.
-You might switch between the scaffold and your draft at various points.
+You can switch between the scaffold and your draft at any time.

 Not every article needs a scaffold.
 I tend to use one when I hit 1000+ words.
 Often, I’m not looking to write a well-reasoned argument when I post to my website.